Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug5_bc.md

  * @handle:       Device handle.
  * @class:        Error Class for the last error to get.
  * @error:        Returned XRT error code.
- * @timestamp:    The timestamp when the error generated *
+ * @timestamp:    The timestamp when the error generated.
+ *
  * Return:        0 on success or appropriate XRT error code.
  */